-From July 3 to October 10, UCCA Center for Contemporary Art will present the most comprehensive exhibition by Andy Warhol staged to date in China.
+From July 3 to October 10, UCCA Center for Contemporary Art will present the most comprehensive exhibition of Andy Warhol staged to date in China.
 Becoming Andy Warhol comprises around 300 works by the legendary Pop artist, selected from the collection of The Andy Warhol Museum (Pittsburgh).
 Based on groundbreaking research, the innovative show brings together Warhol’s classic paintings, prints, and drawings with his films and photography.

 Structured into five sections, the exhibition crafts a non-linear narrative that begins with a focus on Warhol’s early work, archival material, and historical photographs, underlining the influence of his youth in Pittsburgh on his practice as a whole, and marking the first time an approach of this depth has been featured in a solo exhibition for the artist outside of The Andy Warhol Museum.